-\$1,768,500 Supports various information technology services and projects provided by the Department of Technology, Management, and Budget (DTMB).
-The department indicates that total information technology costs are approximately \$2.5 million.
+Information technology services and projects \$1,778,500 Supports various information technology services and projects provided by the Department of Technology, Management, and Budget (DTMB).
+The department estimates that total information technology costs will be approximately \$2.8 million.
 Additional information technology costs not supported by this line item are charged to direct program line items.

-Funding Source(s): IDG/IDT 3,200

-Restricted 187,600 GF/GP 1,577,700

-Related Boilerplate Section(s): None GROSS APPROPRIATION \$1,768,500 Total of all applicable line item appropriations.
-IDG from LARA (LCC), liquor quality testing fees 3,200 Represents the reimbursement by the Department of Licensing and Regulatory Affairs (LARA) of the cost of MDARD laboratory testing/analyzing alcoholic liquor products offered for sale in Michigan; authorized under the Michigan Liquor Control Code (1998 PA 58), and Administrative Rule, R436.1043.
+Funding Source(s): IDG/IDT 3,200 Restricted 187,600 GF/GP 1,587,700 Related Boilerplate Section(s): None GROSS APPROPRIATION \$1,778,500 Total of all applicable line item appropriations.
+IDG from licensing and regulatory affairs, liquor quality testing fees 3,200 Reimbursement by the Department of Licensing and Regulatory Affairs (LARA) for cost of MDARD laboratory testing/analyzing alcoholic liquor products offered for sale in Michigan; authorized under the Michigan Liquor Control Code (1998 PA 58), and Administrative Rule, R436.1043.
+Agriculture licensing and inspection fees 93,800 Established in the Insect Pest and Plant Disease Act, (1931 PA 189), this is a "catch-all" fund for fees collected from a number of department licensing and inspection activities related to animal industry, pesticide and fertilizer regulation, and nursery inspections.
+The fund is used to support MDARD agriculture regulatory and inspection programs.
 Agriculture preservation fund 200 Established in Part 362, NREPA, the fund receives revenue from the repayment of tax credits on the early termination of development rights agreements under Part 361 of NREPA, often referred to as PA 116 agreements.
 Fund revenue is used for department administration of farmland/open space preservation programs.
 [Although an eligible use, fund revenue is not sufficient for purchase of development rights or conservation easements.]
-Agriculture licensing and inspection fees 93,800 Established in the Insect Pest and Plant Disease Act, (1931 PA 189), this is a "catch-all" fund for fees collected from a number of department licensing and inspection activities related to animal industry, pesticide and fertilizer regulation, and nursery inspections.
-The fund is used to support MDARD agriculture regulatory and inspection programs.
 Dairy and food safety fund 61,200 Established in Section 4117 of the Food Law of 2000, the fund receives revenue from licensing and regulatory fees under the Food Law of 2000, the Grade A Milk Law, and the Manufacturing Milk Law.
-Fund revenue is used to support food and dairy safety/quality assurance programs.
+Fund revenue supports food and dairy safety/quality assurance programs.
 Freshwater protection fund 100 Established in Section 8716, Part 87 of NREPA, the fund receives revenue from pesticide and fertilizer water quality protection fees.
 The fund supports MDARD environmental protection programs, including MAEAP; fund revenue is also used as a match for federal conservation and water quality technical assistance grants.
 Gasoline inspection and testing fund 31,800 Established in the Motor Fuels Quality Act (1984 PA 44), the fund receives revenue from a \$1.0 million earmark of certain driver's license fees under the Michigan Vehicle Code, plus inspection fees under 1984 PA 44.
 The fund is used to support MDARD's motor fuel quality inspection program.
 Nonretail liquor fees 500 The Liquor Control Code (1998 PA 58) earmarks certain non-retail liquor fees to Michigan Grape and Wine Council, established in MCL 436.1303.